Deploy to the Decentralized Web with IPFS

 00:00:01 - Ben Myers

-Howdy.
-Howdy, y'all.
+Howdy, howdy, y'all.
 Happy Tuesday.
-Welcome to Semantics, a stream about building great user experiences for the web with a focus on accessibility and core web technologies.
-I'm your host, Ben Myers, and today we are rejoined by the OG guest, Anthony Janthony, Kanthony, web developer himself.
+Welcome to Some Antics, a stream about building great user experiences for the web with a focus on accessibility and core web technologies.
+I'm your host, Ben Myers, and today we are rejoined by the OG guest, Anthony "Janthony Canthony," web developer himself.
 Welcome back to the stream, Anthony.
-All right.

 00:00:22 - Anthony Campolo

-That's the first time I've heard you say Anthony Janthony. [unclear], only.
-So you type it so far?
+All right.
+That's the first time I think I've heard you say Anthony Janthony Canthony out loud.
+I've only seen you type it so far.

 00:00:28 - Ben Myers

-I mean, what else could AJC stand for?
-Honestly, nothing.
+I mean, what else could AJC stand for, honestly?

 00:00:33 - Anthony Campolo